What Does Mrp Mean in Baseball?

 The mrp, or marginal run production, is a metric that measures a player’s offensive production.
 It considers their ability to get on base, hit for extra bases, and drive in runs.
 The mrp can impact a player’s role in the team in the following ways:

-See also What is a Walk off in Baseball?
+See also What Whip Means in Baseball?

 • Players with high mrp are often given more playing time, as they are valuable assets to the team’s offense.